telerik/winforms-docs/checkedlistbox/getting-started.md

-Now you can create a collection of PhonebookEntry business objects:
+1. Now you can create a collection of PhonebookEntry business objects:

 #### __[C#] Create a collection of PhonebookEntry objects__

-{{region CreatePhonebookEntries}}
+{{source=..\SamplesCS\ListView\CheckedListBox\CheckedListBoxGettingStarted.cs region=CreatePhonebookEntries}}
 	        private IEnumerable<PhonebookEntry> CreatePhoneBookEntries()
 	        {
 	            List<PhonebookEntry> entries = new List<PhonebookEntry>()